SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 ### output_initval
 When the comparator is initialized, the pin is set to this state until the comparator has output available.
 To prevent a glitch during initialization, set this to what you expect it to initially output.
+Alternately, this can be
 Accepted values:
 ```c++
 comparator::out::init_low;  // Output pin low after initialization